phreaknik/phonon-network/README.md

 When a user wishes to withdraw a phonon onto the blockchain network from which it originated, they call a function on the card, which generates the relevant payload and makes a signature needed to satisfy the withdrawal conditions (these vary depending on the network and/or withdrawal implementation). *The signature originates from the **private key contained in the phonon itself** - once the withdrawal occurs, the phonon (including this key) is deleted from the card.* At this point, it is up to the user to package this signature into a transaction and make the withdrawal on-chain.

+> Note that the data being signed is passed to the card.
+In the case of Ethereum, this is a proof that would be sent to a smart contract.
+For Bitcoin and similar chains, it would be the script needed to unlock the coins on-chain.

 ### Where is the Trust?

 Although not strictly part of the Phonon Network, it is important for participants to trust the issuance of their counterparty (i.e. that the counterparty's card is indeed running Phonon and will not double spend).
 This is generally accomplished with a **certificate signer** (usually the card issuer), who signs the identity public key of the card in the manufacturing provisioning process.
 When interacting with another card, this certificate (ECDSA signature) is presented as proof that the card was created and authenticated by a known card issuer.